-This sermon is eternal, I thought, doodling on the back of the bulletin.
+This sermon is eternal.
 Why does the pastor have so many bullet points today?

-However, without more warning, the pastor began a list of five ways we could put his message into practice.
+However, without more warning, the pastor began a list of five ways that we could put his message into practice.
 I wrote them all down, acting like I would (of course) implement them in my own life.
-But I knew I wouldn’t.
-I probably would never even look at them again.
+But I knew that I wouldn’t.
+In fact, I’d probably never even look at them again.

 Attempting to Fail?